 - Professional Financial Planning (PFP)

-Every professional Canadian investment advisor has to register as a stockbroker to pursue their career.
-The registration is specific to every province in the country.
-Suppose that you are registered as a stockbroker in one province, but your career takes you to another province.
+Suppose that you are registered as an investment advisor in one province, but your career takes you to another province.
 In that case, you will have to register in that province to continue your practice.